Island Dugi Otok

 In the table below, you can see the catamaran schedule between Zadar and Božava:

-Sali is the largest town on the island located on the north-eastern coast with well established tourism.
-Estimated travel time is 2 hours and 40 minutes.
+Sali is the largest town on the island located on the south-eastern coast with well established tourism.

 In the table below, you can see the catamaran schedule between Zadar and Sali.